Earn your PharmD in just 3-years!

 - Politician: NOT ACCEPTED

-- Professor (Any Subject Area): RECOMMENDED BUT NOT REQUIRED
+- Professor (Any Subject Area): REQUIRED

 - Supervisor: RECOMMENDED BUT NOT REQUIRED